Entanglement transition in unitary system-bath dynamics

 where $D_{n,m} = b_{n,m}^\dagger b_{n,m}$ is the density of the bath~\footnote{For $n = n^\prime$, we neglect contributions from $m = m^\prime$ to exclude trivial self-correlations of the bath modes.
 The simplification of Eq.~(\ref{eq:corr}) is done using Wick's theorem.}.
 The density-density correlation as a function of the distance $d$ is therefore

 where $N_{\text{pairs}} (d)$ is the number of $(n, n^\prime)$ pairs sharing the same city block distance $\text{dist}(n, n^\prime) = d$.
 In Fig.~\ref{fig:M_Corr}(a), we plot $\mathcal{D}(d)$ for different $\gamma$ values.
+We find that the logarithmic-law to area-law entanglement transition is underpinned by a change in the spatial structure of bath–bath correlations.
 At smaller values of $\gamma = 0.1J$, baths at different sites can establish long-range correlations through their respective system sites, whereas increasing $\gamma$ suppresses these correlations to short distances.
-This is consistent with the two different scaling regimes observed in Fig.~\ref{fig:M_U}.

 Lastly, we show that the different scaling regimes are separated by a genuine phase transition and determine the corresponding critical point $\gamma_c$.
 For each $\gamma$, we obtain $b(\gamma, L)$ and $c(\gamma, L)$ by fitting the connected correlation weight $\mathcal{C}(\gamma, x) = c(\gamma, L) x \ln (x) + b(\gamma, L) x$ within different ranges of linear system sizes, $x \in [8, L]$.
 We use $\mathcal{C}$ for the fitting because it can be evaluated for larger system sizes (up to $L = 30$ in this work), enabling more accurate finite-size scaling.
 As shown in Fig.~\ref{fig:M_U}, $\mathcal{C}$ behaves qualitatively similar to $\mathcal{I}$ and $\mathcal{E}$.
 In the presence of a phase transition, finite-size scaling theory~\cite{FisherBarber1972, CampostriniVicari2014} predicts that both $c(\gamma, L)$ and $b(\gamma, L)$ become size-independent at the critical point.
 This property has been used to determine the critical point in monitored free-fermion systems~\cite{ChahineBuchhold2024, PoboikoMirlin2024, MuzziChriaco2025}.